Compare Your PCS Move

 Two service members at the same rank and years of service can have dramatically different take-home pay depending on where they're stationed.
 The differences come from three places: BAH (which varies by local housing costs), CONUS COLA (available at a small number of high-cost duty stations), and state income tax (nine states have no income tax on wages).

-A single PCS move between Fort Liberty, NC and Joint Base Lewis-McChord, WA can mean more than $500/month in additional take-home pay — not from a raise, but from the combination of higher BAH in the Pacific Northwest and Washington's lack of state income tax.
+A single PCS move between Fort Bragg, NC and Joint Base Lewis-McChord, WA can mean more than $500/month in additional take-home pay — not from a raise, but from the combination of higher BAH in the Pacific Northwest and Washington's lack of state income tax.

 What this calculator includes